Announcing the Pulitzer Center Poetry Contest!

 Schedule a Workshop to Prepare: Teachers and after-school activity leaders who would like to prepare their students to craft poems for this contest can contact email@example.com to schedule a workshop for their students facilitated by a Pulitzer Center education team member, or may use the workshop guide outlined below.

 In this workshop, students will examine the intersections of poetry and journalism.
-They will have the opportunity to explore multimedia international news stories about conflict, analyze poems that respond to those stories, and write their own poems using a pressing story that speaks to them.
+They will have the opportunity to explore multimedia, under-reported news stories, analyze poems that respond to those stories, and write their own poems using a pressing story that speaks to them.

-Poems produced in this workshop can be revised and submitted to the Fighting Words Poetry Contest for the chance to win cash prizes, publication, and an invitation to perform at the Pulitzer Center's Beyond War: Causes of Conflict, Prospects for Peace conference in June.
+Poems produced in this workshop can be revised and entered into the Fighting Words Poetry Contest for the chance to win cash prizes and publication.

 Students will be able to…